ember-learn/guides-source/guides/release/using-typescript/invokables.md

 }
 ```

-This shorter form handles all aspects of a Glimmer component: its arguments, any blocks it yields, and the element to which it will apply `...attributes`.
+This signature handles all aspects of a Glimmer component: its arguments, any blocks it yields, and the element to which it will apply `...attributes`.

 For example, consider the `AudioPlayer` described in the
 [Communicating Between Elements in a Component][section] of the [Template Lifecycle, DOM, and Modifiers guide][guide].